mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 Interfaces cannot be instantiated and it's a way of implementing multiple inheritance (polymorphism).

+Advantages
-Advantages include providing different implementations at runtime, the ability to inject dependencies, and polymorphism.
+- providing different implementations at runtime,
+- the ability to inject dependencies, and
+- polymorphism.

-### Why Interfaces are recommended for Spring beans?
+**Why Interfaces are recommended for Spring beans?**
 Spring beans are recommended to be defiend as Interfaces.
 In the application, they can be implemented by the classes impleting them.

 - Increased testability, by mocking or stubbing